Niko Hämäläinen

-Nicholas Antero "Niko" Hämäläinen (born 5 March 1997) is a Finnish professional footballer who plays as a left-back for Eliteserien club Haugesund.
+Nicholas Antero "Niko" Hämäläinen (born 5 March 1997) is a professional footballer who plays as a left-back for USL Championship club New Mexico United.
 Born and raised in the United States, he plays for the Finland national team thanks to his eligibility through his Finnish father.
 He represented Finland at various youth levels before making his senior debut against Estonia on 11 January 2019.

 Club career

 Queens Park Rangers

 On 18 September 2014, Hämäläinen signed for Queens Park Rangers from the FC Dallas Academy.
 Former West Ham midfielder Ian Bishop, a family friend, arranged a trial for Hämäläinen, where he was spotted by QPR.

-2015–16: Dagenham & Redbridge loan
+Dagenham & Redbridge loan

 On 6 August 2015, Hämäläinen signed on an emergency loan deal at Dagenham & Redbridge until 5 September 2015.

 Hämäläinen made his professional debut on 12 August 2015, in Dagenham & Redbridge's 1–4 loss to Charlton Athletic in the League Cup.
 He was named in the starting eleven and was replaced by Ashley Hemmings in the 58th minute.
 His loan was extended in September 2015 for an additional month.